bckuwar/Getting-and-Cleaning-Data/README.md

 # Getting and Cleaning Data Course Project

 ## Introduction:
 This repo was created for the course project of Getting and Cleaning Data module of Data Science specialization series offered by the Johns Hopkins University.
-The assignment checks the student's ability to download, transform and create new tidy data sets.
+The assignment checks the student ability to download, transform and create new tidy data sets.

 Here are the links to the original data source:
  **Data Set Information**: